 This scholarship is co-funded with Victoria University of Wellington to support; Ngāti Tūwharetoa participation and success at the University, and the strategic direction of the Tūwharetoa Māori Trust Board as outlined in the Mahere Rautaki 2021-2026.

-Each applicant will need to be studying full-time at Victoria University of Wellington for a post-graduate qualification and be registered with the Tūwharetoa Māori Trust Board.
+Each applicant will need to be studying full-time at Victoria University of Wellington for a postgraduate qualification in one of the above areas and be registered with the Tūwharetoa Māori Trust Board.